Eye Allergy (Abhishyanda)

 - Some eye drops

-- Contact lens – Materials accumulated on the surface of lenses are responsible for causing allergy to eyes
+- Contact lens – materials accumulated on the surface of lenses are responsible for causing allergy to the eyes

 Ayurvedic Reference of Abhishyanda (Eye allergy)

 Symptoms of Eye Allergy

 When the allergens come in contact with eyes, body’s immune system produces antibodies that result in following symptoms that help to protect the eyes from harmful effects.

 - Burning sensation

 - Increased sensitivity to light

 Conjunctiva is a membrane that covers the eyeball and eyelids.
 When allergens like dust, chemicals, some medicines, etc. come in contact with conjunctiva, it reacts with symptoms like itching, watering, burning sensation, inflammation, etc. Allergic conjunctivitis may be of 2 types – Acute or Chronic.
 The acute stage occurs when allergens cause a sudden reaction while in the chronic stage the symptoms come and go.
 People suffering from any other types of allergy, like skin allergy, asthma, etc. are more prone to be affected by Allergic Conjunctivitis.

 “Dr. Gupta’s is successfully managing eye allergies through unique herbal remedies along with following all the Ayurvedic classical measures.
 Institute of Applied Food Allergy® is the ultimate destination for treating eye allergy through completely natural Ayurveda measures”.

 Visit us today and add rejuvenation to your eyes!!!